Are you looking for the best

 Dictation – the best free mobile solution for Apple users. - Microsoft

-Dictation App for Microsoft 365 and the Web – freedictation app for all devices with Microsoft 365 subscription and for MS Word online.
+Dictation App for Microsoft 365 and the Web – freedictation app for all devices with Microsoft 365 subscription and MS Word online.

 Now let’s leave the shallow waters and learn more about each